 Q. HOW DO I FILE FOR AN IN SCHOOL DEFERMENT IF I AM CONTINUING MY EDUCATION AFTER I LEAVE DePAUW?

 A. If the school you will be attending reports enrollment status to the Student Loan Clearinghouse there is nothing for you to do.
 If they do not report to the Student Loan Clearinghouse then you need to obtain a certification of enrollment from the Registrar Office after you are enrolled and attending classes.
 The certification of enrollment must state the beginning and ending dates of enrollment, enrollment status, and their school code.
-This form may be mailed to ACS at Campus Products and Services, P.O.
-Box 7060, Utica, NY 13504 or faxed to the Student Loan Office at 765-658-4376 to be applied to your account.
+This form may be mailed to Heartland ECSI, P.O.
+Box 718 Wexford, PA 15090 or faxed to Student Loan Repayment Services/Cash Receipts at 765-658-4376 to be applied to your account.